crabcanon/crabcanon.github.com/_posts/2016-02-13-javascript-design-pattern-inheritance.md

 Suppose you define several classes and each of them need to have a method called "toString".
 How do you implement it?
 The most straight way is to copy and paste a toString method declaration into each class, but then each time you need to change how the method works, you would have to make the change to every class.
 In OO programming, we cannot tolerate duplicated code or tightly coupled code!
 Therefore, if instead you create a ToStringProvider class and make other classes inherit from it, this method would be declared once in only one place.

-There are 3 ways to create Inheritance in Javascript, `Classical Inheritance`, `Prototypal Inheritance` and `Mixin Classes`, respectively.
+There are 2 ways to create Inheritance in Javascript, `Classical Inheritance` and `Prototypal Inheritance`, respectively.
 We will introduce them one by one as following.

 #### 2. Classical Inheritance